 9. Played Up Our Local SEO

-Since we have helped various businesses increase their local presences online, we are no strangers to Google My Business.
-Having a Google My Business listing greatly increases local online visibility, so we were very glad when one of our friends added Margie’s Meatloaf Mecca to the maps.
-While it was live, we even were collecting reviews:
+Since we have helped various businesses increase their local presences online, we are no strangers to Google Business Profiles.
+Having a business listing greatly increases local online visibility, so we had a good laugh when one of our friends added Margie’s Meatloaf Mecca to the maps.
+In a bittersweet way, it didn’t last too long before Google caught on.
+But while it was live, we even were collecting reviews:

 10. Collaborated with Other Businesses

 Even months after the billboard went up, we wanted to keep the fun going, so we ended up collaborating with a local business in Athens to create some promotions:

 For this one, Margie herself actually got involved:

 Where Is the Prank Now?

 After a while, we ended up having to move the billboard when our initial agreement ended, but the billboard lives on to this day just five minutes south of Athens off of Route 50!

 Plus, we still do some additional “promotions” for the restaurant from time to time: